Shifting to Machine Supervision: Annotation-Efficient Semi and Self-Supervised Learning for Automatic Medical Image

-To ensure our results are statistically significant, we conduct all experiments with five different seed values and report the mean values in the 95\% confidence interval (C.I) over the five runs.
+To ensure our results are statistically significant, we conduct all experiments with five different seed values and report the mean values in the 95\% confidence interval (C.I.) over the five runs.
 For comparison, we use IoU (Intersection over Union) in line with previous works in the field \cite{singh2022dataefficient}.
 IoU or Jaccard index for two images U and V is defined as $IoU(U,V) = \frac{|U \cap V|}{|U \cup V|}$.
-We present these results in Table \ref{table: fullyvsSemi}.\\
+We present these results in Figure \ref{table: fullyvsSemi}.\\